MSnape/UDA_HW4/README.md

 Unstructured Data Analysis Homework 4

+In this assignment we look at the questions:
+Is it possible to create a classifier which can differentiate well between paintings by Monet and Picasso.
+If this is possible, can we gather any understanding of how this is being per- formed within the classifier and with this information are we able to mislead the classifier to misclassify a painting?

+The data used is a set of images of paintings (predominantly from Claude Monet and Pablo Picasso) from obtained https://www.wikiart.org/ (The zip file is available here, it was too large to put in this repository but is freely available and the images used are in the [presplit_data]{.\presplit_data} directory.

+We begin by running exploratory data analysis on our data to gather information about the styles of painting s

 For the evasion attack, to run the code from the Stylized Neural Painting code from https://github.com/jiupinjia/stylized-neural-painting , we ran the commands: